ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/ECR/S1-ecr-01-elastic-container-registry-and-docker-images/README.md

-# Hands-on ECR-01 : Pushing Docker Images to ECR Manually
+# Hands-on ECR-01: Pushing Docker Images to ECR Manually

-Purpose of the this hands-on training is to give basic understanding of how to use AWS Elastic Container Registry (ECR) and how to manage docker images using ECR.
+The purpose of this hands-on training is to give a basic understanding of how to use AWS Elastic Container Registry (ECR) and how to manage Docker images using ECR.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

-- prepare a Docker Machine with terraform.
+- Prepare a Docker Machine with terraform.

-- create and configure AWS ECR from the AWS Management Console.
+- Create and configure AWS ECR from the AWS Management Console.

-- create and configure AWS ECR from the AWS CLI.
+- Create and configure AWS ECR from the AWS CLI.

-- demonstrate how to build a docker image with Dockerfile.
+- Demonstrate how to build a Docker image with a Dockerfile.

-- use Docker commands effectively to tag, push, and pull images to/from ECR.
+- Use Docker commands effectively to tag, push, and pull images to/from ECR.

-- delete images and repositories on ECR from the AWS Management Console.
+- Delete images and repositories on ECR from the AWS Management Console.

-- delete images and repositories on ECR from the AWS CLI.
+- Delete images and repositories on ECR from the AWS CLI.

 ## Outline